lockw1n/attempt/README.md

 │   ├── Dashboard/           e1RM tiles, the recent-PR feed, the week summary, the start-workout │   │                        action
-│   ├── Settings/            Preferences, data portability, sync, the bodyweight log │   └── Routines/            Authoring a routine: its exercises in order and their target groups └── DebugHarness/            Throwaway end-to-end run: seeds, logs a set, prints PRs and e1RM Attempt/
+│   ├── Settings/            Preferences, data portability, sync, the bodyweight log │   └── Routines/            Authoring a routine — its exercises in order and their target │                            groups — and starting a workout from one └── DebugHarness/            Throwaway end-to-end run: seeds, logs a set, prints PRs and e1RM Attempt/
 ├── App/                     App entry point and DI wiring